IBM/cf-deployment-tracker-client-node/README.md

 3. runtimes: Put down all your platform runtime environments in a list.
 4. services: Put down all the bluemix services that are used in your journey in a list.
 5. event_id: Put down where you will distribute your journey.
 Default is **web**.
+6. event_organizer: Put down your event organizer if you have one.

 # List of runtimes and services